-ago.
-Composed in 2017, this work is a Prelude with two themes paired with a 4-voice Fugue with three countersubjects written in quadruple counterpoint.
-The exposition of the Fugue is remarkable for having a redundant (5th) entry where the subject
+of Milwaukee organist John Weissrock, this work is a prelude with two themes paired with a 4-voice Fugue with three countersubjects and written in quadruple counterpoint.
+The exposition of the Fugue is remarkable for having a redundant (5th) entry where

-and all three countersubjects are inverted.
+the subject and all three countersubjects are inverted.
 Its coda also includes the high F and F# in the pedals.

-Quasi was a sensitive artist, a powerhouse of technique, beautifully kind, angelic in his mentorship, and a great teacher.
+Weissrock was a sensitive artist, a powerhouse of technique, a beautifully kind and angelic soul, a remarkable mentor to many, and a great teacher.
 His departure from this life left a hole in the organ world that will never completely mend, and his memory

-lingers in the hearts of those who knew him.
-He never heard this work performed or knew of its existence, but it's certain that it would please him to know that it was written, of solid construction, and written just for him.
+lingers in the hearts of his many students, friends, and admirers.
+He never heard this work performed and left this world without knowing of its existence, but it's certain that it would please him to know that it was written with him in mind, in grateful

 Gone but not forgotten.